Karinagam

 Karinagam is a 1986 Indian Malayalam film, directed by K. S. Gopalakrishnan.
 The film stars Ratheesh, Anuradha, Balan K. Nair and Bheeman Raghu in the lead roles.
 The film has a musical score by A. T. Ummer.

+The Malayalam softcore porn film features several sex scenes and nudity that were not shown to the censor board which later banned the film.